What is the Language Spoken in Thailand?

 Words and writing

 One of the most exciting things about Thai is its unique alphabet.
 Unlike most international languages, which use some form of the Latin alphabet, Thai uses an alphabet of 44 consonants and 32 vowels.
 This can make learning to read and write Thai a challenge for beginners!
 Another exciting feature of Thai is its tonal system.
-Thai is a tonal language, which means that the meaning of a word can change depending on the tone it is spoken with.
+Thai is a tonal language, meaning a word’s meaning can change depending on the tone it is spoken with.

 There are five tones in Thai: high, middle, low, rising, and falling.
 This can make it difficult for non-native speakers to communicate appropriately.
 Thai is a very concise independent language.
 In Thai, it is common to use single words to convey complex ideas.
 This can make Thai seem simple, but it can be challenging to master.

 Thai literature has a long and storied history, with works dating back hundreds of years.
-From traditional folktales to more modern novels, Thai literature offers various genres and styles to enjoy.
+Thai literature offers various genres and styles to enjoy from traditional folktales to more modern novels.

-Thai literature has its roots in oral tradition, with many of the earliest works being folktales and legends passed down from generation to generation.
-One of the most famous of these is the Ramakien, a national epic based on the Hindu Ramayana.
+Thai literature is rooted in oral tradition, with many of the earliest works being folktales and legends passed down from generation to generation.
+One of the most famous is the Ramakien, a national epic based on the Hindu Ramayana.
 Other early works include the Trai Phum Phra Ruang, a collection of folktales, and the Jataka Tales, a series of moral stories.

-Thai literature has had a significant impact on Thai culture, shaping the country’s values and beliefs.
+Thai literature has significantly impacted Thai culture, shaping the country’s values and beliefs.
 For example, the Ramakien is considered an essential part of Thai identity, and the Jataka Tales are still used as moral lessons for children.
 Thai literature also provides a window into the country’s history and way of life, giving readers a better understanding of Thai culture.

 Lao, also known as Laotian, is a tonal language of the Tai–Kadai family.
 It is spoken in Laos, as well as by minorities in Vietnam, Thailand, and Cambodia.
 Lao is the official language of Laos and is also spoken by the Lao diaspora in other countries.
 There are three main dialects of Lao: Vientiane, Luang Prabang, and Champasak.
 Vientiane is the dialect of Lao used as the standard and is the most widely spoken.